nselby/nselby.github.io/_posts/2022-09-25-Automating-Police-Report-Text-A-Product-Managers-View.md

  <li><strong>Export, ingest, aggregate, normalize, de-duplicate, index, correlate</strong>.
 Just having the data is not the answer, it needs to be usable.</li>

  <li><strong>Let the data tell the story</strong>.
 Law enforcement is inundated and overwhelmed with data.
 We converted the data to information, the information to intelligence.
 What about the data do I need to know, and when?
 Most of our algorithm was *disqualifying* inclusion - throwing data away.
 For example, if you have a corpus of 160,000 active warrants, the first question should be "How many of the people in this corpus have died?" and then removing all those warrants from the system.
-Turned out it was routinely 1%-2% of the total.</li>
+Turned out it was routinely 1%-2% of the total.
+The software correlated by asking of the data about 75 of these kinds of questions, then presenting the results in an ordered list ranging from "Easiest": to "Hardest" (or whatever you'd like it to sort by).</li>
 </ul>

 ### Finding The Data